splunk/public-o11y-docs/gdi/dns/telegraf-dns.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `telegraf/dns` monitor via the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `telegraf/dns` monitor via the Smart Agent Receiver.
 This is an embedded form of the Telegraf DNS Query plugin.

 ##  Installation

-This monitor is available in the SignalFx Smart Agent receiver, which is part of the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.
+This monitor is available in the SignalFx Smart Agent Receiver, which is part of the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.

 To install this integration: